IgniteUI/indigo-design-docfx/en/components/list.md

 ## Types

-The List is available in two types: one-line item list and two-line item list according to different use cases.
-Initially, the total items in the List are 10.
-The List uses a smart layout allowing it to adjust accordingly when one or more of its items are set to ~No Symbol.
+The List can be inserted in a preset with one-line items or with two-line items, both initially containing ten items.
+The List uses Smart Layout in Sketch for its items which makes it possible to adjust its size by setting one or more of its items to ~No Symbol.

 <img class="responsive-img" src="../images/list_one-line_item.png" srcset="../images/list_one-line_item@2x.png 2x" />
 <img class="responsive-img" src="../images/list_two-line_item.png" srcset="../images/list_two-line_item@2x.png 2x" />